camptocamp/c2cgeoportal/doc/integrator/authentication.rst

 The policy is created, and added to the application's configuration, in the application's main ``__init__.py`` file.

-In the file ``.env.sample``, you can configure the policy with the following variables:
+In the file ``env.sample``, you can configure the policy with the following variables:

 .. code::